Harsh-B-Patel/HelpDeskApp/README.md

 Instructions to run the application on kali:

-This application needs to have node installed (by default it is installed in kali), Node Js status can be check by running by "node -v".
+This application needs to have node installed (by default it is installed in kali), Node JS status can be check by running by "**node -v**".

 run "npm install" in the directory with package.json